 A few ways to gauge customer interest in products is to:

-- Send out surveys: If you have an existing store, send out email surveys to your regular customers asking them to rank their interest in specific products, their satisfaction with their shopping experience, or blank surveys where customers can make their own requests.
+If you have an existing store, send out email surveys to your regular customers asking them to rank their interest in specific products, their satisfaction with their shopping experience, or blank surveys where customers can make their own requests.

-- Use tools like GoogleTrends and Amazon Best Sellers: Online tools can help you pick up on larger trends and spot decreasing demand.
+Online tools can help you pick up on larger industry trends and anticipate decreasing demand.

 2. Research Competitors